 After the concert, the audience is invited to attend a Meet The Artist Reception and the Opening of the Exhibit of artist Doug Elder on the second floor of The Red Brick Gallery at 17 Main Street in Foxburg.

-Popular family prices are offered to encourage parents and students from the Allegheny-Clarion Valley Schools to attend.
+Free tickets for students from A-C Valley and and popular family prices are offered to encourage students to bring their parents as an extension of ARCA’s outreach in the Allegheny-Clarion Valley Schools.
 This concert is part of ARCA’s Educational ArtReach program, The Music That Makes Us Dance, bringing workshops and assembly concerts featuring musicians and dancers into the AC Valley Schools K-12, and featuring works written for or inspired by the dance in numerous concerts during the fall season.

 Our Rising Stars from the PCS will be performing music for the dance, including a Chopin Polonaise, Liszt Hungarian Rhapsody, Debussy Arabesque, a dance for harp by French composer Marcel Tournier and Gallop, a dance composed by PCS Young Pianist, Aleksandr (Sasha) Voinov.
 Other works programmed are by Haydn, Beethoven, Tournier and Mahler.